-Welcome to www.n-georgia.com Discover the Davenport House in Savannah - The Davenport House was completed in 1820 by master builder Isaiah Davenport and his crew.
-He owned nine slaves, some of which were skilled laborers that made up his work crew.
-The home was a residence for his household as well as a showplace for his quality work.
-Isaiah lived in the home with his family until his death from yellow fever in 1827.
+Welcome to www.n-georgia.com Visit the Davenport House in Savannah Georgia - The Davenport House was completed in 1820 by master builder Isaiah Davenport and his crew.
+He owned 9 slaves, some of which were skilled laborers that made up his work crew.
 Stay and Play in GA!

 Georgia Festivals and Events